WebsecLabs/sql-injection-knowledge-base/src/content/extras/about.md

 - Markdown for content management
 - Modern JavaScript (ES6+) for interactive features
 - Responsive design for all device sizes

+## Verification

+The techniques, payloads, and claims documented in this knowledge base are verified against real database instances using the [SQL Injection Testing Framework](https://github.com/lightos/sqli-testing-framework).
+This companion project provides automated tests that validate the accuracy of the documented SQL injection techniques.

 ## Disclaimer